 To illustrate these glorious slang expressions, we teamed up with Art Money to create visuals using ACTUAL money, with each image created using the currency of the country of the term’s origin.
-To take a closer look at the detail each design goes into, click here.

 Explanation: Although in more recent times this term has been widened to include all forms of money, it was originally used specifically to describe criminal profits, and in particular counterfeit notes.
 'Boodle', often elongated to 'caboodle', is used in both the United Kingdom and the United States, and is believed to have been derived from the Dutch word 'bodel', meaning property.

 Explanation: This rough and ready phrase comes from the working-class northern English towns of the last century, where many people earned a living dealing with waste materials, giving birth to the expression "where's there's muck, there's brass" - quite simply, brass could be found among the scrap and sold for profit!

 Explanation: Derived from 18th Century, pioneer-era America when buck (deer) skins were used as currency, a 'buck' is slang for one dollar, and has survived into the modern day, where it's still one of the most common terms used to describe money in the USA.

 Explanation: This well-known American phrase was born at the end of the Second World War.
 Welfare packages included a hearty lump of cheese - so to receive your cheese meant to receive your benefits.
 In recent times the etymology of this phrase has developed further - our American friends often describe cash as 'cheddar'.